aws/aws-pdk/README.md

-# aws-pdk
+# aws-prototyping-sdk

-Prototyping Development Kit (PDK) is a package which contains re-usable L2 and L3 CDK constructs.
+AWS Prototyping SDK (PDK) is a package which contains re-usable L2 and L3 CDK constructs.

 ## Getting Started